entisone/balangay-roadshow/README.md

 # Balangay Nationwide Roadshow

 Welcome to the **Balangay Nationwide Roadshow Repository**!
 This repository contains the example codebases and supporting materials for all the lessons in the roadshow.
-These lessons are designed to introduce participants to Arweave and Autonomous Open (AO), helping them build innovative Web3 applications.
+These lessons are designed to introduce participants to Arweave and AO, helping them build innovative Web3 applications.

 ---